Sequential Ensemble Transform for Bayesian Inverse Problems: Introduction

 In this article, inspired by recent developments in the data-assimilation literature \cite{Reich2013,Cheng2013}, we exploit algorithms based on the concept of optimal transport \cite{Monge1781,Villani2008,Villani2003,peyre2019computational}.
 Our approach, the Sequential Ensemble Transform (SET) method, combines the SMC framework with the use of optimal transport to efficiently build particle approximations of the posterior distribution in high-dimensional Bayesian inverse problems (see figure \ref{fig:smcex}).
 We refer the readers to \cite{MoselhyMarzouk12,heng2015gibbs,Parno2014,spantini2018inference} for other Monte-Carlo methods based on transportation concepts.
-Unlike SMC methods, the SET approach, similar to the algorithm of \cite{Reich2013}, uses an optimal transport scheme instead of the usual resampling procedure.
+Unlike SMC methods, the SET approach, similarly to the algorithm of \cite{Reich2013}, uses an optimal transport scheme instead of the usual resampling procedure.
 The main advantage of the proposed method is its robustness with respect to the choice of mutation kernel steps.
-Indeed, without mutation kernel, the SMC method is a variant of the standard importance sampling procedure, which is known to behave poorly in high-dimensional settings \cite{bengtsson2008curse}.
+Indeed, without mutation kernel, the SMC method is a variant of the standard importance sampling procedure, which is known to behave poorly in high-dimensional settings \cite{bengtsson2008curse}, or more generally when there is a large discrepancy between the proposal and target distributions.
 Consequently, good mutation kernels are often crucial to the successful implementation of SMC methods in Bayesian inverse problems \cite{Beskos2014}.
-Unfortunately, it is notoriously difficult to design Markov kernels with good mixing properties in high-dimensional settings that are common in Bayesian inverse problems \cite{Bui-ThanhGhattasMartinEtAl13, Beskos2015,Kantas2014}.
+Unfortunately, it is notoriously difficult to design Markov mutation kernels with good mixing properties in high-dimensional settings that are common in Bayesian inverse problems \cite{Bui-ThanhGhattasMartinEtAl13, Beskos2015,Kantas2014}.
 Adaptive SMC procedures \cite{chopin2002sequential,del2012adaptive,jasra2011inference,Beskos2015a} can help mitigate this issue by automatically tuning the mutation kernels and the interpolating sequence of distributions.
-Our numerical studies presented in Section \ref{sec:numerical} show that the SET approach performs favorably, even in the extreme case when no mutation kernel is employed, when compared to more standard SMC methods.
+Our numerical studies presented in Section \ref{sec:numerical} show that the SET approach performs favorably when compared to standard SMC methods.
 Furthermore, although approximate methods \cite{genevay2016stochastic,Cuturi13} are available for efficiently solving discrete optimal transport problems, we have found that in most realistic Bayesian inverse problems and for a typical number of particles $N \lesssim 10^4$, the computational cost of (exactly) solving the discrete optimal transport problems is negligible when compared to the computational burden associated with the forward-solves necessary to implement the SET/SMC algorithms.
-Finally, it should be mentioned that in situations when the design of Markov kernels with good mixing properties is not an issue, our proposed method typically does not bring significant computational savings over standard SMC or MCMC methods.
-That is for example the case when the dimension of the posterior distribution is low.
+Finally, it should be mentioned that in situations (such as low dimensional parameter spaces or closed-to-Gaussian posteriors) when the design of Markov kernels with good mixing properties is not challenging, our proposed method may not provide significant computational savings over more standard SMC or MCMC methods.